 Creating a site that spoke to all of Open Stage Project's customers: current and future students and donors.

 increasing relative content (images, videos, etc) for a more friendly, open feel.

-increasing conversion by updating donation page to reflect organization's impact.
+increasing conversion by updating the donation page to reflect the organization's impact.

 Learn what to prioritize, and identify areas of improvement.

 Define what drives donors to give to a particular cause.